gbrlsnchs/material2-carousel/README.md

 If you want to have a carousel with constant height (regardless of width), you must set `maintainAspectRatio` to false.

 By default, `slideHeight` is set to `100%`, which will not work if the parent element height isn't defined (i.e. relative heights do not work if the parent height is `auto`).
 In that case you could pass a valid css string for `slideHeight`.
-You can use any valid css height string like `100px` or `25vh` (or a relative value like `50%` if parent height is defined).
+You can use any valid css height string like `100px` or `25vh`.

 Play around with the [demo](https://gbrlsnchs.github.io/material2-carousel/) to see how you can use this carousel with or without explicit parent height.